nick3633/multibitrate-video-encode/README.md

  - 3840 x 2160 (Ultra HD)
  - 4096 x 2160 (DCI 4K)

-FPS should be less than or equal to 30.
+FPS should be less than or equal to 30.\

-Crop value can be set to the input video.
+Crop value can be set to the input video.\

-The container of the input video should be Quicktime (.mov).
+The container of the input video should be Quicktime (.mov).\
+The number of frames, FPS, resolution must be the same for both HDR and SDR version of the input video.\
+Input files should be placed in the same directory with metadata.json.

 ## metadata.json Examples
 ### SDR